 Is home to a male protective spirit who saved a life and gives life-saving warnings.

-This pink-colored, large, three story, 1891 brick, Eclectic with Chateauesque detailed Victorian Mansion has architecture which was inspired by French Chateau’s designs, including a spiked, steeply rounded turret roof, which sits upon a rounded section in the front of the mansion.
-This rounded section has three long observation windows on each floor, giving a glorious view of the neighborhood and park from a strategic position.
-Besides having Parkay floors, lovely original woodwork, this old dame has lots of nice touches in the Victorian decor and antique style furnishings.
-The grand staircase is framed with double arches and connects to all the floors.
+This large, pink-colored, three story brick Victorian Mansion has architecture with Eclectic with Chateauesque details.
+Inspired by French Chateau’s designs, it features a spiked, steeply rounded turret roof, which sits upon a rounded section in the front.
+This section has three long observation windows on each floor, giving a glorious view of the neighborhood and park.
+Besides having parquet floors and lovely original woodwork, this old dame has lots of nice touches in the Victorian decor and antique style furnishings.
+The grand staircase is framed with double arches and connects to all floors.

-Today, The Pink Palace has 5 bedrooms ( 1 King, 3 Queen, 1 Full ), 2.
-5 baths, a full kitchen, a sitting room, living room and a beautiful pool with a surrounding garden.
+Today, the Pink Palace has five bedrooms (one King, three Queen, one Full), two and a half baths, a full kitchen, a sitting room, living room and a beautiful pool with a surrounding garden.

-This glorious mansion began its history as a Gentleman’s Club and Casino; not as a gambling joint, but a place for male residents of St. James Court and Belgravia Court to relax and unwind from the stress of the world at that time.
+The mansion began its history as a Gentleman’s Club and Casino, not as a gambling joint, but as a place for male residents of St. James Court and Belgravia Court to relax and unwind from the stress of the world.
 They enjoyed a good cigar, brandy, stimulating conversation and cards, as well as other past times.
 During the evening hours, it is thought that the very large closets, on the upper floors, which were big enough to fit a small bed inside, were used by ladies of the night to service some of the men who visited this club.

-David Domine in his book, Phantoms of Old Louisville, conducted a dinner interview with the current owners and others who have lived in The Pink Palace.
-To read the whole story and exciting details gathered by David, buy the book.
+David Domine, in his book, Phantoms of Old Louisville, conducted a dinner interview with the current owners and others who have lived in The Pink Palace.
+To read the whole story all its and exciting details, I recommend you buy the book.

 The Pink Palace seems to be the home of at least one spirit, Avery, who is a friendly, protecting presence, watching out for the people who live in his mansion.
 Avery and his family were the first private owners of The Pink Palace, after buying it from The Gentleman’s club and Casino owners.